Attachment parenting: Claim

 Like Benjamin Spock before them, William and Martha Sears consider their parenting philosophy as a common sense and instinct-guided ad hoc way of parenting.
-In contrast to Spock who derived his ideas in a straight line from Freud's psychoanalysis, the Searses in fact didn't start out from a theory; even the tie to attachment theory was only engineered ex post, when the philosophy was already largely complete.
+In contrast to Spock who derived his ideas in a straight line from Freud's psychoanalysis, the Searses in fact did not start out from a theory; even the tie to attachment theory was only engineered ex post, when the philosophy was already largely complete.
 Apart from Liedloff's rather eclectic thoughts, they came to their ideas mainly from their own personal impressions:

 Our ideas about attachment parenting are based on thirty-plus years of parenting our own eight children and observing moms and dads whose parenting choices seemed to make sense and whose children we liked.
 We have witnessed the effects this approach to parenting has on children.